AI Content Isn't the Problem.Lazy AI Content Is.

 I'm adding specifics from my actual work, cutting the generic phrases, fact-checking the claims, and rewriting sections that sound hollow.
 That's where the brand voice lives.

-google/technology/ai/) treats the model as a first draft machine, not a publishing system.
+Most successful AI content work treats the model as a first-draft machine, not a publishing system.

 The question isn't whether AI content hurts your brand.
 It's whether you're willing to do the work to make it yours.

-Our approach to AI automation centers on this exact principle: the tool accelerates the work, but you still have to show up and make it real.
+Our AI automation work centers on this exact principle: the tool accelerates the work, but you still have to show up and make it real.
+Published-as-is, AI sounds like everyone.

-Pick one piece of content you generated with AI last month.
-Spend 15 minutes rewriting 3-4 paragraphs with specific examples or data from your actual business.
-See if it reads differently.
+Pick one piece of content you generated with AI last month and spend 15 minutes rewriting three or four paragraphs with specific examples or data from your actual business.
+Read it before and after.
+That gap is the difference between lazy AI content and yours.